 6. Can either scarcity or one of the effects of scarcity be found in a car dealership?
 Explain your answer.

 Answers will vary.
-One example is that the resources used to produce a car found there could have been used to produce a different good.
+One example is that the resources used to produce a car sold in the dealership could have been used to produce a different good.

 7. Explain the link between scarcity and each of the following: (a) choice, (b) opportunity cost, (c) the need for a rationing device, (d) competition.